Minersville School District v. Gobitis: Effects of the decision

 On June 9, a mob of 2,500 burned the Kingdom Hall in Kennebunkport, Maine.
-On June 16, Litchfield, Illinois police jailed all of that town's sixty Witnesses, ostensibly protecting them from their neighbors.
+On June 16, Litchfield, Illinois, law enforcement jailed all of that town's sixty Witnesses, ostensibly protecting them from their neighbors.
 On June 18, townspeople in Rawlins, Wyoming brutally beat five Witnesses; on June 22, the people of Parco, Wyoming tarred and feathered another.

 The American Civil Liberties Union reported to the Justice Department that nearly 1,500 Witnesses were physically attacked in more than 300 communities nationwide.
 One Southern sheriff told a reporter why Witnesses were being run out of town: "They're traitors; the Supreme Court says so.
 Ain't you heard?"

 First Lady Eleanor Roosevelt appealed publicly for calm, while newspaper editorials and the American legal community condemned the Gobitis decision as a blow to liberty.
 On June 8, 1942, Supreme Court Justices Black, Douglas and Murphy stated in their opinion on Jones v.
 City of Opelika that, although they had concurred with the majority in the Gobitis case, they now believed that that case had been wrongly decided.

 Subsequent history

 Partly because of the violent reaction to its decision, including the lynching of Jehovah's Witnesses, the ruling did not stand for long.
 Frank Murphy in particular regretted his decision, and instructed his clerk to look out for an opportunity to revisit the issue.
 The elevation of Harlan Fiske Stone to Chief Justice, and the appointment of two new members to the Supreme Court, were also factors in the Court's reversal of policy.

 On 14 June 1943 (Flag Day), the court handed down West Virginia State Board of Education v.
 Barnette.
 In addition to Murphy, Justices Black and Douglas also reversed their opinions, resulting in a 6–3 vote.
 The majority opinion written by Robert Jackson echoed Justice Stone's dissent when he wrote, "If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion or other matters of opinion".

 The active persecution of Jehovah's Witnesses abated somewhat, although thousands were arrested during World War II for seeking religious exemption from military service.
 They were accused of being unpatriotic, and even of being Nazi sympathizers.

 Subsequent cases have applied a lower standard of review to generally applicable laws when evaluating free exercise claims; Justice Antonin Scalia cited Frankfurter's Gobitis opinion at least three times in Employment Division v.
-Smith (1990).
+Smith (1990) as if it had not been overruled.